wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 2. Copy in base Terraform configuration files.

-   Within files are references to generic modules used by other projects.
+   Within files are references to reusable <strong>modules</strong> used by other projects.

 3. Manually run <tt>tf init</tt> to install cloud provider plug-ins.